In Exercises 7–12, find the radian measure of the central angle o... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 7–12, find the radian measure of the central angle of a circle of radius r that intercepts an arc of length s.
-Radius, r: 1 meter Arc Length, s: 600 centimeters
+Radius, r: 10 inches Arc Length, s: 40 inches

 Verified Solution